Message from Executive Director Jay Neal

 In light of recent concerns around the spread of COVID-19 and in the interest of public safety, the Governor’s office has instructed all state agencies to suspend non-essential training, beginning March 12, 2020.

 Juvenile justice research, state and federal law, and best‐practice all support the premise that youth are fundamentally different than adults, in both their level of responsibility as well as their potential for rehabilitation.
 To this end, the State of Georgia has established a juvenile justice system that is distinct from the adult criminal justice system and provides procedures that are unique to the treatment of juveniles.
 Stakeholders that work with the youth and families involved with Georgia's juvenile justice system require ongoing support to meet the needs of this distinct population.

-For more information, please contact the Juvenile Justice Supervisor.
+For more information, please contact the Juvenile Justice Program Director.

 The Criminal Justice Coordinating Council's Juvenile Justice Unit:

 - Provides funding for programs that demonstrate a clear commitment to the accountability principles of restorative justice for youth;

 - Strategizes to ensure that local communities are able to meet the needs of Georgia’s youth and families;

 - Provides technical expertise to ensure compliance with federal and state laws concerning juvenile detention and confinement in order to secure funding for the state's juvenile crime reduction efforts;